mikejac/node-red-contrib-google-smarthome/README.md

 `payload` is not used for anything.

-`restart_server` is used to stop and restart the built-in web server.
-Can be used if your SSL certificate has been renewed and needs to be re-read by the web server.
+`restart_server` restarts the built-in web server.

 `report_state` will force an update of all states to Google.
 Mostly useful for debugging.